huaweicloud/terraform-provider-hcs/docs/resources/dns_zone.md

 * `email` - (Optional, String) The email address of the administrator managing the zone.

 * `zone_type` - (Optional, String, ForceNew) The type of zone.
-Changing this creates a new DNS zone.
+It can only be 'private'.Changing this creates a new DNS zone.

 * `router` - (Optional, List) Router configuration block which is required if zone_type is private.
 The router structure is documented below.